NPT-UK Donor-Advised Funds: FAQ

-Charitable administration fees are charged.
-These fees cover grantmaking, recordkeeping, annual audits, reporting, tax filing, quarterly statements, insurance and various other operating expenses.
-NPT-UK determines the amount of these fees by applying a blended schedule against the average daily balance of your DAF account at the end of each month.
-Other fees include investment management.
-All fees are exclusive of VAT, when applicable.
+Each DAF is subject to an annual charitable administration fee, which is deducted by NPT-UK to cover DAF operating expenses such as grantmaking, recordkeeping, annual audits, tax filing, quarterly statements and other legal and fiscal responsibilities.
+NPT-UK determines the amount of these fees by applying a blended fee schedule against the average daily balance of your DAF account at the end of each month.

 You can recommend one or more charitable organisations as account beneficiaries to receive the total balance or a percentage of the account assets over a period of time.
 NPT-UK can also annually distribute 5% of your account's balance to the charitable organisations that have previously received grants.
 If you have not recommended grants, the donor-advised fund account's entire balance will be transferred to the NPT-UK Giving Fund.